nvidia-holoscan/holoscan-sdk/examples/gpu_resident_input/README.md

 # GPU Resident Input Example

 This example demonstrates GPU-resident operators with a data ready handler for external sensor inputs.
-A registered data ready handler could be executed in the GPU itself.
+A registered data ready handler is executed in the GPU itself.

 ## Overview